ccnmtl/case-consortium/content/case/case_119.md

   \ lines.
 He had to find a way reunite his staff.<br /><br />Epilogue, Teaching Note<br\
   \ /><br /><strong>Topics:</strong> journalism ethics, editorial management, reporting\
-  \ conflict, ethnicity and race in journalism, or reporting elections and politics.</p>" "epologue": "Kenya elections epilogue.pdf" "faculty_notes": ""
+  \ conflict, ethnicity and race in journalism, or reporting elections and politics.</p>" "description_clean": !!python/unicode "AKU-13-0001.0This case examines what happens\
+  \ when personal bias affects the newsroom.
+In mid-January 2008, post-election tribal\
+  \ violence in Kenya was making international headlines.
+The editorial director of\
+  \ Nation Media Group, which included the Daily Nation newspaper, had a crisis on\
+  \ his hands: the Daily Nation newsroom was splitting along tribal lines.
+He had\
+  \ to find a way reunite his staff.Epilogue, Teaching NoteTopics: journalism ethics,\
+  \ editorial management, reporting conflict, ethnicity and race in journalism, or\
+  \ reporting elections and politics."
+"epologue": "Kenya elections epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""